pfsense/docs/source/packages/iperf-package.rst

 Known issues
 ------------

-.. seealso:: You can find a list of known issues with the Avahi package on the `pfSense bug tracker`_.
+.. seealso:: You can find a list of known issues with the iperf package on the `pfSense bug tracker`_.

 Package Support